ciathyza/skyrim-optimization-guide-2018/README.md

 **A Note On Parallax Maps**

 Some texture mods include parallax maps.
 Parallax mapping is just a fancy word for height maps that can be utilized by ENB to make textures look more '3D'.
 Normal maps do that, too but parallax maps [go a few steps further](https://en.wikipedia.org/wiki/Parallax_mapping) to make the depth effect of textures look even more realistic.
-Parallax maps are used in two different ways by ENB:
+ENB distinguishes parallax maps for two different texture types:

-  - Ground textures with parallax
+  - Ground textures
-  - Other 3D objects with parallax
+  - Other 3D objects

 And both of these can be enabled in _enblocal.ini_ ...